bensadeh/circumflex/README.md

 #### Changing settings with environment variables
 You can configure `circumflex` by setting
 [environment variables](https://unix.stackexchange.com/questions/117467/how-to-permanently-set-environmental-variables).
 Below are a couple of examples on how to set the variables in different shells.
+They can go in your dotfiles.

 Bash and Zsh:
 ```bash